 - Mini Golf – Various Times

 365 6th Concession Road, Greenwood, ON – Be transported back in time at the Pickering Museum Village.
 This living history museum features historic buildings from the 1800’s including a chapel, barn, blacksmith shop and school house.
 Programs for summer 2022 include:

-- Izzy and the Mystery at the Mill Drive Thru Tour – drive-thru mystery experience is specifically for children..
-From your car, work together to help Izzy find clues to solve the mystery.
+- Izzy and the Mystery at the Mill Drive Thru Tour – mystery experience is specifically for children.
+Work together to help Izzy find clues to solve the mystery.
 Mr. Peak’s freshly ground grain has gone missing at the local mill.
 It needs to be loaded on the next ship leaving the harbour!
 Can you help Izzy solve the mystery in time?